technyon/nuki_hub/README.md

 #### Nuki General Access Control
 - Publish keypad codes information (Only available when a Keypad is detected): Enable to publish information about keypad codes through MQTT, see the "[Keypad control](#keypad-control-optional)" section of this README
 - Add, modify and delete keypad codes (Only available when a Keypad is detected): Enable to allow configuration of keypad codes through MQTT, see the "[Keypad control](#keypad-control-optional)" section of this README
-- Publish time control information: Enable to publish information about time control entries through MQTT, see the "Time control" section of this README
+- Publish time control information: Enable to publish information about time control entries through MQTT, see the "[Time Control](#time-control)" section of this README
-- Add, modify and delete time control entries: Enable to allow configuration of time control entries through MQTT, see the "Time control" section of this README
+- Add, modify and delete time control entries: Enable to allow configuration of time control entries through MQTT, see the "[Time Control](#time-control)" section of this README
 - Publish auth data: Enable to publish authorization data to the MQTT topic lock/log.
-Requires the Nuki security code / PIN to be set, see "Nuki Lock PIN / Nuki Opener PIN" below.
+Requires the Nuki security code / PIN to be set, see "[Nuki Lock PIN / Nuki Opener PIN](#nuki-lock-pin--nuki-opener-pin)" below.

 #### Nuki Lock/Opener Access Control
 - Enable or disable executing each available lock action for the Nuki Lock and Nuki Opener through MQTT.
 Note: GPIO control is not restricted through this setting.

 #### Nuki Lock/Opener Config Control
 - Enable or disable changing each available configuration setting for the Nuki Lock and Nuki Opener through MQTT.
-- NOTE: Changing configuration settings requires the Nuki security code / PIN to be set, see "Nuki Lock PIN / Nuki Opener PIN" below.
+- NOTE: Changing configuration settings requires the Nuki security code / PIN to be set, see "[Nuki Lock PIN / Nuki Opener PIN](#nuki-lock-pin--nuki-opener-pin)" below.

 ### Credentials